Tunkhannock Viaduct: Recognition

 In 1975 the American Society of Civil Engineers or ASCE designated the bridge as a National Historic Civil Engineering Landmark.
 ASCE noted that at the time of its construction from 1912 to 1915, it was the largest reinforced concrete railroad bridge ever built.

 ASCE recognized the bridge as "not only a great feat of construction skill" but also a "bold and successful departure from contemporary, conventional concepts of railroad location in that it carried a mainline transversely to the regional drainage pattern, effectively reducing the distance and grade impediments...".
 At the time, the decision was made to build the bridge out of reinforced concrete, railroad engineers had little experience with this material.

 The bridge was also listed on the National Register of Historic Places on May 3, 1977.
 In 1990, the National Railway Historical Society placed a historical plaque on the structure noting its size as the world's largest concrete bridge, completing the Summit cut-off project for the Delaware, Lackawanna and Western Railroad.

+In June 2026, Union Pacific Big Boy No. 4014, the largest and heaviest steam locomotive still in operation, crossed the bridge on its coast-to-coast heritage excursion with Union Pacific and Norfolk Southern units and passenger coaches in tow.